-Issue: Some mines did not have clearly documented triggers for review of SMS documents when changes to work procedures or systems of work occurred.

-It was also observed that some SMS documents had not been not reviewed in accordance with stated review schedules and therefore failed to demonstrate currency and effectiveness.
+Issue: Some mines did not have documented triggers for review of the SMS when changes to work procedures or systems of work occurred.
+It was also observed that some SMS documents were not reviewed in accordance with the mine's stated review schedules to maintain currency and effectiveness.

-Response: Mine operators must ensure that the SMS for the mine is reviewed within 12 months of the commencement of mining operations and at least once every three years after that to ensure it remains effective.
-In addition, if a control measure is revised under clause 38 of the WHS Regulations or clause 10 of WHS (M&PS) Regulation, the operator must ensure that the SMS is reviewed and as necessary revised in relation to all aspects of risk control addressed by the revised control measure.
+Response: Mine operators must ensure that the SMS for the mine is reviewed within 12 months of the commencement of mining operations and at least once every three years after that, to ensure it remains effective.
+In addition, if a control measure is revised under clause 38 of the WHS Regulations or clause 10 of the WHS (M&PS) Regulation, the operator must ensure that the SMS is reviewed and, as necessary, revised in relation to all aspects of risk control addressed by the revised control measure.3